 - The Diocese of Bristol is responsible for the protection of children and vulnerable adults across the Diocese, and is responsible for the delivery of the safeguarding policies that are adopted by the national church.
-The Diocesan and Cathedral policies have been both been substantially reviewed in the last year.
+The Diocese and the Cathedral have a service level agreement in place for safguarding.
 The Cathedral policy can be downloaded here.
 The policy includes a notification procedure.
-Any allegations and issues are managed in concert with the Diocesan safeguarding advisor and the School.
-We have a Safeguarding committee that meets quarterly and which includes the Diocesan Safeguarding Advisor, the Nominated person (see below) and representatives from Bristol Cathedral Choir School.
-Click here for the school's policy.
+Any allegations and issues are managed in concert with the Diocesan Safeguarding Advisor and the Cathedral Schools Trust where it relates to the schools on site.

 - We have a Safeguarding committee that meets quarterly and which includes the Diocesan Safeguarding Advisor, and representatives from the Cathedral Schools Trust.
 Click here for the school's policy.

 - The Cathedral requires disclosure and barring service (DBS) checks for some staff and volunteer roles.

 - Staff and volunteers receive safeguarding training.
 We also have CCTV and other security systems in place which help us manage the building safely.

 The Cathedral will be recruiting a new Chapter Clerk in the next few months.
 Therefore if you have any safeguarding policy or procedure questions please contact the Diocesan Safeguarding Advisor Adam Bond on 0117 906 0100.

 For more information on the Diocesan role in safeguarding click here.

 For helplines and support groups click here.
 See Bristol Survivor Pathway for help and advice.

 For help and support on domestic abuse see Next Link.

 If you are a child and need someone to talk to you can ring Childline or the NSPCC.